robotology-legacy/icub-packaging/README.md

 # icub-packaging

-This is repository containing the scripts used to build the icub-main and icub-common binary packages
+This repository contains the scripts used to build the icub-main and icub-common binary packages.

 ## License